AdaCore/learn/content/courses/advanced-ada/parts/resource_management/anonymous_access_types.rst

 subprograms at any level.
 For certain applications, the restrictions that are applied to named access types might be too strict, so using anonymous access-to-subprograms might be a good way to circumvent those restrictions.
+They also allow the component developer to be independent of the clients' specific access types.

+Note that the increased flexibility for anonymous access-to-subprograms means that some of the checks that are performed at compile time for named access-to-subprograms are done at runtime for anonymous access-to-subprograms.

 Named access-to-subprograms as a parameter